 Posts may be sponsored.
 Post contains affiliate links.
 I may be compensated if you make a purchase using my link.

 Before you decide to go hiking at Greenwood Conservation Area in the winter, make sure that you are prepared for icy and slippery trails.
 Wearing microspikes on your shoes is the best way to go hiking across icy conditions.
 I’ve worn mine on several occasions this winter and they’ve never failed me.
 It’s such a small investment to make to be able to hike in all seasons.
+If there’s enough snow, it’s one of the best places to go snowshoeing in Ontario.

 Greenwood Conservation Area Trail Map